Cameron-D/openpose-ptz-control/README.md

 Currently tested and used with a BirdDog P200 using [`ffmpeg` with NDI support](https://framagit.org/tytan652/ffmpeg-ndi-patch/) to feed a v4l2 loopback device on Ubuntu.
 [Companion](https://github.com/bitfocus/companion) on a StreamDeck, and its' MQTT module, is used to toggle automatic control on/off.
 It's setup and run in Docker for tidiness sake.

-It only tracks the first person it finds, and only moves left/right.
+It tracks the middle of all people it finds, so might not do anything if there are several people visible.

 This is the third iteration of this program, after trying various face/people tracking options.